-Who Plays a Role in the UK Energy Market?
+Who Plays a Role in the Gas and Electricity Markets?

-The UK energy market is formed of very distinction functions:
+The UK gas and electricity market is formed of very distinction functions:

 - Transmission network